XunZhan/CSCI-576-Multimedia-System-Design/README.md

 ### Inputs

-Input to your Process: A folder which contains
+Input to your Process: A folder `TestData` that contains

-- Several video folders that contain `.rgb` files in `CIF` format (352 x 288) and a corresponding audio file in `.wav` format, synced to video
+- **Step 1:** Several video folders that contain `.rgb` files in `CIF` format (352 x 288) and a corresponding audio file in `.wav` format, synced to video
-- An `image` folder that contains `.rgb` files in `CIF` format (352 x 288)
+- **Step 2:** An `image` folder that contains `.rgb` files in `CIF` format (352 x 288)

 ### Expected Outputs

-- A synopsis image (or a hierarchy of images) for the media elements in the input folder.
+- **Step 1:** A synopsis image (or a hierarchy of images) for the media elements in the input folder.
 This image will a visual representation of all the "important" parts of the media elements.
 This can be an offline process (let's call it `CreateSynopsisImage`).

-- You are also required to design and implement an interface that loads the synopsis image and allows to explore the visual content.
-You should be able click on a location in any "interesting" area in your synopsis image which will result in playing a video (with audio sync) from that contextual location.
+- **Step 2:** You are also required to design and implement an interface that loads the synopsis image and allows to explore the visual content.
+You should be able to click on a location in any "interesting" area in your synopsis image which will result in playing a video (with audio sync) from that contextual location.
 Or if the "interesting" area came from an image, then show an image(s).
 Step 1 should also create appropriate pointers/data structures (`synopsis.metafile`) to help the interface index into browsing the A/V content.

 **Example Invocations:**